Edit a completed pay run

 You should also print the detailed report this pay run relates to.
 This means you can compare the values before and after the changes made.

-To edit a completed pay run
+How to edit a completed pay run

 If you change an employee Tax Status or PRSI Code this only applies to the pay run you edit.
 If this is a permanent change, make sure you update the employee record.